 Our school operates an open-door policy.
 Your first point of contact is your child's class teacher, who is usually available at the start and end of every school day.
-In addition, our assistant Headteacher Rhoan Duckworth and SENDCO, Mrs Bradford, are here to listen to your concerns.
+In addition, our SENCO, Mrs Bradford, is here to listen to your concerns.
 If you are not satisfied that your concern has been addressed, you may contact the School Advocates.
-Alternatively, the Parent Partnership Service or SEND Services, also provide independent information and advice.
+Alternatively, the Parent Partnership Service or SEN Services, also provide independent information and advice.

-SEND Services
+SEN Services